ChloeSAPage/Python-Mega-Course/App 10 - Music Event Web Scraper/README.md

-Using the libraries request, selectorlib
+Using multiple libraries and SQLite to scrape tour dates from the website 'http://programmer100.pythonanywhere.com/tours/'